Opinion dynamics: Statistical physics and beyond: Preliminaries: Concepts and tools

 \item $X =$ \{Yes, Abstain, No\} or $X =$ \{Yes, Neutral, No\} are outcomes of a referendum-like decision which takes abstention or neutrality into account.
 Depending on the model's purpose and the required level of realism, neutrality and abstention might not be exactly the same thing.
-Such opinion spaces are for example used by \textcite{vazquez_constrained_2003,krause_repulsion_2019,lipiecki_depolarizing_2025}. \item The \emph{five-point Likert scale} \cite{likert_technique_1932}, $X =$ \{strongly disagree, disagree, neutral, agree, strongly agree\}, is an example of a typical scale used in surveys.
+Models using this opinion state are multi-state models, and are often used to describe fragmentation (\sref{subsec:opinion_fragmentation}) and polarization (\sref{subsec:polarization}). \item The \emph{five-point Likert scale} \cite{likert_technique_1932}, $X =$ \{strongly disagree, disagree, neutral, agree, strongly agree\}, is an example of a typical scale used in surveys.
 Likert scales are centered around a semantically meaningful ``neutral'' midpoint, i.e., they are represented by $\{-2, -1, 0, +1, +2\}$.
 Likert scales without a midpoint are therefore called \textit{forced-choice} scales \cite{allen_likert_2007}.
-Modern surveys often use Likert-type scales with more response categories (e.g., 7 or 11 points, see below). \item The \emph{11-point scale} $X = \{0, 1, \dots, 9, 10\}$ is a common scale for attitudes used by the \textcite{european_social_survey_european_research_infrastructure_ess_eric_ess11_2024}, where 0 and 10 are labeled with a statement.
+Modern surveys often use Likert-type scales with more response categories (e.g., 7 or 11 points, see below).

+\item The \emph{11-point scale} $X = \{0, 1, \dots, 9, 10\}$ is a common scale for attitudes used by the \textcite{european_social_survey_european_research_infrastructure_ess_eric_ess11_2024}, where 0 and 10 are labeled with a statement.
 For example, a survey question might be: ``Thinking about the European Union, some say European unification should go further.
 Others say it has already gone too far.
 Using this card, what number on the scale best describes your position?''.
 The card then shows 0 with the label ``Unification already gone too far'', and 10 with the label ``Unification go further''.
 Conceptually, this is similar to the Likert scale, but here numbers are not only used to code but also to communicate the scale.
 The scale includes a midpoint, numerically identified as five.
 A common issue with such numerical scales is the inherent bias created by associating one pole with a negative or lower number (e.g., zero), a situation ideally to be avoided.
 In happiness measurements, the \emph{Cantril's ladder} uses a similar approach; respondents rate their life on a scale from 0 (worst possible) to 10 (best possible) \cite{cantril_pattern_1966}.